-MPE controllers add Y-axis control.
+MPE controllers add Y-axis (front/back) control.
 Often people initially make the mistake of thinking that Y-axis should be used in the same way as Mod Wheel, adding LFO modulation.
 This is not a good idea because one of the main purposes of expressive controllers is to replace the venerable and unnatural LFO with performed gestures like vibrato (left/right finger movement) or tremolo (repeated varying pressure).
 Instead, a better use of Y-axis is to provide a continuous change in timbre, analogous to picking a guitar or bowing a violin at different string positions between the bridge and neck, or varying embouchure on a wind instrument.
 A good example of this in subtractive synthesis is to assign Y-axis to vary the pulse width of a pulse oscillator, thereby providing a continuous change in the fundamental harmonic content of the waveform in such a way that all tones produced are useful.
 In this way, timbral variation becomes a performance gesture.

 If you have any questions, you're welcome to contact me.